 - Mixed housing: Most of the College houses and the staircases on the main College site will accommodate all genders on a mixed basis.

 - Transport: Students cannot keep cars in Cambridge without permission - which is only granted in exceptional circumstances or when it is needed for the course itself.
 The College and the University expect most students to get around on foot, on a bicycle, or by public transport.
 The University Bus Service runs every 20 minutes and stops close to most departments.
-To discuss your need for a car in Cambridge, please contact the Graduate Admissions Office.
+To discuss your need for a car in Cambridge, please contact the Postgraduate Office.

 - Car Parking - find out more about bringing your car to Cambridge, and about College car parking